 The frequency error is defined as a directional requirement.
 The requirement is verified in beam locked mode with the test metric of Frequency (Link=TX beam peak direction, Meas=Link angle).

 6.4.2 Transmit modulation quality

+6.4.2.0 General

 Transmit modulation quality defines the modulation quality for expected in-channel RF transmissions from the UE.
 The transmit modulation quality is specified in terms of: